 Profile for Arch Ritter

-Archibald Ritter is a Canadian citizen living in Ottawa Canada, married with five children and some grandchildren.
-He is a “Distinguished Research Professor Emeritus” in the Department of Economics and the Norman Paterson Schoolof International Affairs at Carleton University in Ottawa.
-He holds a BA in Economics from Queen’s University, an MA in Economics from the University of Western Ontario and a Ph.D. in Economics with a minor in Latin American Studies from the University of Texas at Austin.
 Besides his employment at Carleton University, he has worked in the United Nations Economic Commission for Latin America and the Caribbean in Santiago Chile (1973-1974), the Department of Energy Mines and Resources, Government of Canada (1979-1981) and has also lived and worked in Kenya and Tanzania.

 He has had a long interest in Cuba beginning perhaps with the chance reading of “Listen Yankee” by C. Wright Mills (an effective piece of propaganda).
 Or maybe it began with a previous interest in the French Revolution – which ran amok.
 But maybe the real origin of his obsession with Cuba was that his Father smoked White Owl cigars, which at that time were made from Cuban tobacco but wrapped in Connecticut leaf.
 For this reason, being in Cuba has always felt like being at home.
+He has visited Cuba frequently since 1965.
+He was an initiator on the Canadian side and was the coordinator on the Canadian side for the Masters in Economics Program provided with the University of Havana for young Cuban professors from 1994 to 1999, financed by the International Development Research Centre and the Canadian International Development Agency.

 Some Recent Publications and Presentations Mainly on Cuba and Some Down-Loadable:

-¿Un punto de viraje para Cuba? ,Espacio Laical, Suplemento Digital No.132 / 16 de Junio 2011
+“ EL VI CONGRESO DEL PARTIDO Y LOS LINEAMIENTOS : ¿Un punto de viraje para Cuba?” ,Espacio Laical, Suplemento Digital No.132 / 16 de Junio 2011

 “U.S.-Cuba Relations: the Potential Economic Implications of Normalization”, in Debating U.S.-Cuban Relations: Shall We Play Ball?
-Editors: Rafael Hernandez, Jorge Dominguez and Lorena Barberia, New York: Routledge, Forthcoming 2011
+Editors: Rafael Hernandez, Jorge Dominguez and Lorena Barberia, New York: Routledge, 2011

-Review Article: “Shifting Realities in ‘Special Period’ Cuba”, Latin American Research Review, Volume 45 No. 3, 2010, Pittsburgh: University of Pittsburgh, 2010
+Review Article:“Shifting Realities in ‘Special Period’ Cuba”, Latin American Research Review, Volume 45 No. 3, 2010, Pittsburgh: University of Pittsburgh, 2010

-Estados Unidos-Cuba: potenciales implicaciones económicas de la normalización, in TEMAS, Havana Cuba, Special Issue: Cuba-Estados Unidos: tan lejos, tan cerca, Editor: Rafael Hernandez.
+“Estados Unidos-Cuba: potenciales implicaciones económicas de la normalización,” in TEMAS, Havana Cuba, Special Issue: Cuba-Estados Unidos: tan lejos, tan cerca, Editor: Rafael Hernandez.

 “Canada’s Economic Relations with Cuba, 1990-2010 and Beyond,” in Canadian Foreign Policy, SPECIAL SECTION – The Politics of Canada-Cuba Relations: Emerging Possibilities and Diverse Challenges Volume 16, Issue 1 (Spring 2010)